Consultation on changes to pesticide legislation

 There are currently no open consultations.

-The Integrated Pest Management Regulation (IPMR) is under review to update the second-generation anticoagulant rodenticides (SGARs) requirements.
+The Integrated Pest Management Regulation (IPMR) has been under review to update the second-generation anticoagulant rodenticides (SGARs) requirements.
+This was in response to concerns expressed over the impacts to owls and other wildlife.

 Watch this presentation that explains the proposed regulatory changes.